Lewis's mock orange

 - Is Lewis's mock orange good for the Colorado Front Range?

-- Yes.
-Lewis's mock orange is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Lewis's mock orange is a well-suited shrub for Colorado's Front Range.

 - How big does Lewis's mock orange get?